-Oxehealth Vital Signs platform has been cleared by FDA as a part of a new DeNovo filing that was spotted today.
-The software provides optical camera-based contactless measurement of pulse rate, heart rate, respiratory rate and more.
+FDA has cleared the oxehealth Vital Signs platform as a part of a new DeNovo filing that was spotted today.
+The software provides an optical camera-based contactless measurement of pulse, heart, respiratory, and more.

-Made by a UK-based startup with strong ties to NHS and the Euopean health community, Oxehealth Limited, the remote monitoring platform is unique in that it does not require a wearable sensor to be used on the patient’s body.
-Instead, the platform uses camera and sensors to detect and read important parameters such as pulse rate and respiratory rate using computer vision.
+Made by a UK-based startup with solid ties to NHS and the European health community, Oxehealth Limited, the remote monitoring platform is unique because it does not require a wearable sensor to be used on the patient’s body.

 - Google Plan of a Future Bathroom Includes Automatic Health Monitoring